karenjli/node-db-challenge/README.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
-- [ ] Add your _Team Lead_ as collaborator on Github.
+- [x ] Add your _Team Lead_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [x ] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
+- [x ] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x ] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `firstName-lastName`.
+- [x ] Push commits: git push origin `firstName-lastName`.

 Follow these steps for completing your project.